 If you're having trouble stepping out of the stereotypical bard box, though, don't worry.
 This guide will give you a short list of questions you should ask about your bard that can help shape them into a concept that is anything but expected.
 In fact, for a little extra fun, don't let anyone other than the DM see your character sheet.
 See how long it takes the rest of the table to figure out what your character class is, based on the way you act.

 As a final note, this guide is designed primarily for the Pathfinder roleplaying game, but similar systems may find these suggestions applicable.
-Also, if you like this guide, you might want to check out some of the earlier installments in the series; 5 Tips For Playing Better Barbarians, and 5 Tips For Playing Better Paladins.
+Also, if you like this guide, I've covered the other core classes as well!
+Go check them out at 5 Tips For Playing Better Core Classes (The Complete List).

 For more great gaming insight, check out my blog Improved Initiative!